 One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

-As of August 07, 2018, Dr. Barbhaiya reported no financial interest relationships with healthcare industry.
+As of November 13, 2019, Dr. Barbhaiya reported no relationships with healthcare industry.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.